srubin/ssrubin.com/src/documents/posts/music-library-with-mpd-ncmpcpp-beets.html.md

 date: "6/25/2016"
 ---

+I used Windows until 2009, and I was used to disliking iTunes.
+I figured that Apple was doing the minimum amount of work required to support iPods on Windows.
+After switching to OS X (macOS), I realized that iTunes just isn't meant to be _just_ a music player and organizer.
+It does those things, but it's also a tool for syncing media to your phone, a streaming music service, and a weird social network.
+It's a music store, a book store, a video store, an app store, a podcast store, a music video store, an audiobook store, and whatever iTunes U is.

-Since switching to OS X (macOS) in 2009, I've been disappointed with iTunes.
-It's never been a particularly performant piece of software, but more than anything, the design seems to get in the way of the functionality.
-The more recent iTunes redesign is pretty (it's hard to dislike the auto-selected colors for the album view) but it's still a usability tire fire.
+All of these functions get in the way of the features that I care most about and use on a daily basis: organizing and playing music.
+The more recent iTunes redesign is pretty (it's hard to dislike the auto-selected colors for the album view) but overall, the software is a bloated usability tire fire.

 ![iTunes automatic color-matching for albums looks nice](../img/musiclibrary/iTunes.png)